 Yes, if you are receiving any kind of therapeutic treatment or counselling then it is important that you advise your counsellor/psychotherapist etc of your intention to do the course.
 By doing so you are keeping them in the picture and enabling them to support you in the transitions and changes you may be going through.
 If they wish to know more about the course then you can direct them to our website or give them our phone number and we will be happy to discuss it with them.

 What is the background to the course and what sources does it draw on?

-The Turning Point courses have been running in the UK since 1983 and have their roots in the work of Walter and Gita Bellin and The Self Transformation Centre which originated in Australia in the early 1980s.
-Read a potted history.
+The Turning Point courses have been running in the UK since 1983 and have their roots in the work of Walter and Gita Bellin and the Self Transformation Seminars which originated in Australia in the early 1980s.